Experienced Glassblower/Instructor in Duluth, MN

 - Must be able to produce production style work every week.

-- Well rounded experience with both soft glass and flamework is a plus.
+- Experience with both soft glass and hard glass is a plus.

 - Must have an energetic yet calm disposition and ability to put personal problems aside.